zilishen/documentation/content/nms/admin-guides/rbac/rbac-getting-started.md

 #### Endpoints

 Explore the API endpoints for Instance Manager by going to **https://<NMS_FQDN>/ui/docs**.
 Replace `<NMS_FQDN>` with the fully qualified domain name (FQDN) of your NGINX Management Suite host, which is the complete domain name specific to your system.

-#### Resource Groups

-Resource Groups in Instance Manager make it easier to handle permissions for many resources at once.
-Instead of setting up permissions for each individual resource like an instance or instance group, you can use one Resource Group.
-This way, you can grant access to specific features like INSTANCE MANAGEMENT, CERTS, and STAGED CONFIGS all at once.

-Creating and Managing Resource Groups

-If users have the right permissions for the RESOURCE-GROUPS feature, they can create and manage Resource Groups.
-There's a connection between the resources you can choose when making changes to Resource Groups and the INSTANCE-MANAGEMENT feature.
-A user has to have a role with READ permission one or more instances.

-For example, an admin might be allowed to view instances (but not change them) while having full rights to create and manage Resource Groups.

-vvvvv

-Resource Groups are exclusively a tool to allow managing permissions for a large number of resources as a single item and provided as part of the Instance Manager module.

-Instead of assigning permissions for every resource (e.g. instance, instance group) individually, one resource group can be used when granting access to select features (INSTANCE-MANAGEMENT, CERTS, and STAGED-CONFIGS).

-Creating and Managing Resource Groups
-Users granted permission to the RESOURCE-GROUPS feature with the appropriate access types will be able to create and manage Resource Groups.
-The list of selectable instances when adding or updating Resource Groups has a cross-feature dependency with the INSTANCE-MANAGEMENT.
-The user must have Role granting read permission for one ore more instances.
-Below is an example permission for an admin allowing them read-only access to view instances, but full access to manage Resource Groups.

-^^^^^

 ---